-The offer applies to eligible new, returning, and continuing students in credit-bearing classes and is only good for summer and fall quarters.
+The offer applies to eligible new, returning, and continuing students in credit-bearing classes and is only good for fall quarter.
 Please be sure to follow the steps to apply for this promotion and see the "Frequently Asked Questions" section below for the details.

-This program is made possible by the pandemic relief funds distributed to the college by the federal government and allows us to assist students and pay for one class, up to five credits or $1000.
+This program is made possible by the pandemic relief funds distributed to the college by the federal government and allows us to assist students and pay for one class, at least five credits and up to $1000.

 Email email@example.com if you have questions about your existing application.

 Frequently Asked Questions (FAQs)

 What will GHC cover as part of this promotion?